to-schi/asr-deepspeech2-webdemo/Readme.md

 [![StreamlitCloud](https://static.streamlit.io/badges/streamlit_badge_black_white.svg)](https://share.streamlit.io/to-schi/asr-deepspeech2-webdemo/main)

 # Webdemo of a speech recognition engine with streamlit
-This is a demo of a simplified end-to-end speech recognition engine similar to DeepSpeech2.
+This is a demo of an end-to-end speech recognition engine similar to DeepSpeech2.
 It was trained on the LibriSpeech dataset with 360 hours of English speech and is a work in progress.
-The word-error-rate on the validation data is currently at 14%.
+The word-error-rate on the validation data is currently at 13%.

 ### Options:
 1. Make an own recording directly from the browser